tjd1234/cmpt225summer2023/assignments/a2/README.md

 ### Undoing `insert_before`

-Suppose `lst` is `{"dog", "cat", "tree"}`, and you call `lst.insert_before(3, "hat")`.
+Suppose `lst` is `{"dog", "cat", "tree"}`, and you call `lst.insert_before(3, "hat")`, making it `{"dog", "cat", "tree", "hat"}`.
 It should push the operation *remove string at index 3* on the undo stack.
 You could store it as a short `string` command, e.g. `REMOVE 3`.
 If you now call `lst.undo()`, the `REMOVE 3` command on top of the stack is popped and applied to the list, e.g. the string at index 3 is removed, leaving the list in the state it was in before calling `insert_before`: `{"dog", "cat", "tree"}`.

 In code: